gyt1112017/third_assginment-of-web-scrapying/README.md

 1. An item class called: QuotesItem
 2. Create 3 fields(quote, author, tags) and use input and output processors (Make sure to join the tags by ";")
 3. Now in your spider class load your item class (QuotesItem) and assign values to all the fields.

+##Store the extracted data in MongoDB - PART 3 - :

+1. Adopt the pipelines.py
+2. Change the setting.py